Santi-I-Guess/PAL-Assembler/docs/tutorial.md

 This makes elementary char operations possible, since lowercase letters have ascii values exactly 32 greater than their uppercase alternates.

+SINPUT is similar to input, except it will take each character of the input, convert it into the ascii value, and push each value to the stack.
+If no characters are given, it will push a newline char to the stack, to match INPUT behavior.
+SINPUT will push a null terminator.

 Every program is required to have at least one instance of the EXIT instruction, or the program will refuse to assemble.